greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 You may also need cookies.txt in this directory.
 Create the file, and use a cookies extraction extension to paste them into this file.
 This is due to YouTube blocking mass downloads of videos.
 [Here is a link describing how to get the cookies file from the yt-dlp repo.](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies)

+Essenetially, we need to do this.
+YouTube rotates account cookies frequently on open YouTube browser tabs as a security measure.
+To export cookies that will remain working with yt-dlp, you will need to export cookies in such a way that they are never rotated.

+One way to do this is through a private browsing/incognito window:

+Open a new private browsing/incognito window and log into YouTube Open a new tab and close the YouTube tab
+Export youtube.com cookies from the browser then close the private browsing/incognito window so the session is never opened in the browser again.

 ## Videos

 YouTube videos are defined in videos.txt.
 You should paste the URLs of all the YouTube videos you wish to download, seperated by a newline.